Lumpectomy – The Procedure

 Axillary node dissection

-If you have an axillary dissection, you may go home the same day or you may stay overnight in the hospital.
+If you have an axillary dissection, you usually go home the same day.
+In rare cases, people need to stay overnight in the hospital.

 A tube (surgical drain) may be placed in the underarm area to collect fluid.
 This drain stays in for a week to 10 days after surgery.